padas-lab-de/pypadre/doc/source/concept.rst

 - **Runs** are single executions of the pipelines.
 Each time the experiment is executed a new run is generated in the corresponding execution directory.
 - **Computations** are the actual executions of a run, i.e. the execution of the workflow, over a dataset split.

-In general, users do not have to care about Experiments, Executions, Runs and Components.
+In general, users do not have to care about Executions, Runs and Components.
 They need to implement their pipeline or machine learning component and wrap it with the wrapper PaDRe provides.
 Additionally, a experiment configuration needs to be provided including a dataset.
 When executing the experiment, PyPaDRE stores results and intermediate steps locally and adds it to the database of experiments.